Measure The Right Metrics For The Fastest Payback

 In this day and age when the economy is teetering upward, competition is stiff and customers are cynical, using the right analytics is absolutely critical for improved decision making.
 "CRM analytics needs to be improved upon over time with a shift from more of an 'Art' to more of a 'Science,'" says L. N. Balaji, president of US Operations for ITC Infotech.

-To that end, here are five of the best CRM analytics in use today.
+To that end, here are five of the best CRM analytics - or types of analytics - to improve customer experiences and company profits.

-Measure engagement levels so that you know how active your programs are, how popular your offers and your partners are, and how well all of this action, or lack thereof, translates into increased customer share and incremental revenues.
+Customer engagement directly correlates with customer relationships.
+Measure engagement levels so that you know how active your programs are, how your messaging is resonating, how popular your offers are, and how well all of this action, or lack thereof, translates into increased customer share and incremental revenues.

-Measure and track escalation response efficiencies such as FCR (first call resolution) be that via online chat, email or phone channels.
+Measure and track escalation response efficiencies such as FCR (first call resolution) be it online chat, email or phone channels.
 Customer satisfaction primarily boils down to two things: customer satisfaction with the purchase and customer satisfaction with problem resolution.
-Your analytics need to measure how often problems arise with a specific product or service so you can fix the problem in manufacturing, the supply chain or in service delivery and thereby extinguish the problem at the source and end such complaints permanently.
-But it also needs to alert you to problems beyond the technical scope.
-"If a customer goes online to self serve, then calls the call center, this is clearly and escalation point and indicates a failure on the web which must be addressed—or a customer behavior that must be accepted or modified through social engineering, rather than technical means," says Lieberman.
-You need business analytics to tell you which situation exists so that proper steps can be taken to ensure better conversion rates and increased customer retention.
+Your analytics need to measure how often problems arise with a specific product or service so you can fix the problem in manufacturing, the supply chain or in service delivery and thereby extinguish the problem at the source and prevent such complaints from repeating.

-In all probability, you'll need CRM analytics beyond these five.
-"CRM Analytics at their most useful are the ones that reflect KPI (key performance indicators) — if you own a bakery, your KPI could be how much product volume you move, or how many times your best accounts buy from you a month, but that is in stark contrast to what your KPI should be if you were a law firm or a dental office," says Adrian Sanders, CEO and Chief Value Migration Architect of VM Associates, a cloud-based business development consulting firm.
+In all probability, you'll need CRM analytics beyond these five and analytics focused on your industry.
+"CRM Analytics at their most useful are the ones that reflect your business outcomes.
+If you own a bakery, your KPI could be how much product volume you move, or how many times your best accounts buy from you a month, but that is in stark contrast to what your KPI should be if you were a law firm or a dental office," says Adrian Sanders, CEO and Chief Value Migration Architect of VM Associates, a cloud-based business development consulting firm.